jeju5/management/cs/aws/aws_developer.md

   * CloudWatch alarm
     * 10sec/30sec (high resolution) - multiples of 1min (regular)

+* detailed monitoring is about granularity (1min), it doensn't extend metrics you are watching.

 * Cloudwatch Alarm
   * state
     * OK: metric/expression is within defined threshold